Master Storyteller Anthony Bourdain ’78—A Culinary Life

 Chef Bourdain began his culinary career with a summer job as a dishwasher in Provincetown, MA while attending Vassar College.
 By the end of the summer, he had been reassigned to a cooking station and realized he would need more refined skills to keep up with the other cooks.
-He subsequently enrolled at The Culinary Institute of America and graduated in 1978.
-Since then, he has spent more than two decades working in professional kitchens, including the Rainbow Room, The Supper Club, and Coco Pazzo Teatro.
+He subsequently enrolled at the CIA and graduated in 1978.
+Afterwards he spent more than two decades working in professional kitchens, including the Rainbow Room, The Supper Club, Coco Pazzo Teatro, and Les Halles.
 His best-selling memoir, Kitchen Confidential: Adventures in the Culinary Underbelly, stemmed from an article he’d written for New Yorker magazine about life behind the scenes in restaurant kitchens.

-Chef Bourdain returned to the CIA campus in May 2001 to tape a segment for A Cook’s Tour that featured the places that shaped his career.
+He returned to the CIA campus in May 2001 to tape a segment for A Cook’s Tour that featured the places that shaped his career.
 Chef Bourdain is the author of The Nasty Bits, Bone in the Throat, Gone Bamboo, and Typhoid Mary: An Urban Historical, a book that offers a view of kitchen life a century ago.
 He co-authored Anthony Bourdain’s Les Halles Cookbook with the restaurant’s proprietor, Phillipe Lajaunie, plus Medium Raw: A Bloody Valentine to the World of Food and the People Who Cook, a sequel to Kitchen Confidential, and No Reservations: Around the World on an Empty Stomach, a companion book to the television series that aired for nine seasons on the Travel Channel.

 In 2012, he and Joel Rose co-wrote the original graphic novel Get Jiro! for DC Comic/Vertigo, with art by Langdon Foss.
 His second graphic novel, Get Jiro: Blood and Sushi, again co-written with Joel Rose with art by Alé Garza, was released on October 28, 2015.
 A prequel to Get Jiro!, Chef Bourdain’s story is reminiscent of a Yakuza action movie.
-“I wanted to take the story back to its beginnings in Japan (albeit a slightly-in-the-future, dystopic Japan) and indulge my own enthusiasms for both the place and the many classic genre films that have been made there,” he explains.
+“I wanted to take the story back to its beginnings in Japan (albeit a slightly-in-the-future, dystopic Japan) and indulge my own enthusiasms for both the place and the many classic genre films that have been made there,” he explained.

 Chef Bourdain’s articles and essays have appeared in The New York Times, The New Yorker, The Los Angeles Times, The Times of London, The Observer, Gourmet, Maxim, Food Arts, The Independent, and Town & Country.

-The Travel Channel aired two season’s of Chef Bourdain’s show The Layover.
-His new show, Anthony Bourdain: Parts Unknown airs on the CNN Network.
-The series received numerous Emmy Awards, a Peabody Award, Producers Guild of America Producer of the Year award, and a Critics’ Choice Award.
+The Travel Channel aired two seasons of Chef Bourdain’s show The Layover.
+His show, Anthony Bourdain: Parts Unknown on CNN, received numerous Emmy Awards, a Peabody Award, Producers Guild of America Producer of the Year award, and a Critics’ Choice Award.

 A film adaptation based on Bourdain’s novel Bone in the Throat, on which he served as executive producer, was released at the 2015 SXSW Festival in Austin, TX.
-The suspenseful culinary mystery of the same name follows an ambitious young chef who is a witness to a murder in his own kitchen by his uncle who is part of the East End London Mob.
+The suspenseful culinary mystery of the same name follows an ambitious young chef who is a witness to a murder in his own kitchen by his uncle, who is part of the East End London Mob.

-On April 16, 2016, executive producer Bourdain and director and executive producer Lydia Tenagalia premiered their new documentary Jeremiah Tower: The Last Magnificent at the Tribeca Film Festival.
-Co-produced by CNN Films and Zero Point Zero, the film examines the life of Jeremiah Tower, former chef at Chez Panisse and the groundbreaking Stars, who help pioneer the idea of New American and California cuisines.
+On April 16, 2016, executive producer Bourdain and director and executive producer Lydia Tenagalia premiered their documentary Jeremiah Tower: The Last Magnificent at the Tribeca Film Festival.
+Co-produced by CNN Films and Zero Point Zero, the film examines the life of Jeremiah Tower, former chef at Chez Panisse and the groundbreaking Stars, who helped pioneer the idea of New American and California cuisines.

 An avid devotee of the martial art of jiu-jitsu, Chef Bourdain took first place in his division at the IBJJF Spring International Open Championship held in New York City on April 9, 2016.